kdegonge/MDPC-Punta-Cana/README.md

 ### DO NOT DISTRIBUTE
 you may modify for personal use but do not submit it to the org or any other website.
 If you make modifictions and you wish to have them featured on the official download, please send me a message or reply to the official forum thread

+Credit goes to MisterX6 for the use of his library and some assets from his KPDX scenery (with his permission), as well as Richard Antoine for the use of the RA Library and hdw for the PP Library

 **CONTACT INFO**:
 Feel free to contact me at either of these two links.
 I am more active on reddit so that is the best place to find me.